 Computers can hold information in two ways.
 Information can be in current memory or in storage.
-Current memory (also known as RAM) is where the ProtoTRAK RMX holds the operating system and any part program that is ready to run.
+Current memory (also known as RAM) is where the ProtoTRAK RMX CNC holds any part program that is ready to run.
+While a program is being written, it is in current memory.